 Figure 11: Strategic group map

-Realistically, Ryanair is the key competitor in this strategic group since they have comparable number of seats between CEE and Western Europe, as well as they have the same ultra-low cost strategy as WizzAir.
+Realistically, Ryanair is the key competitor in this strategic group.
+This is because Ryanair have comparable number of seats between CEE and Western Europe, as well as they have the same ultra-low cost strategy as WizzAir.

 Porter’s Five Forces of WizzAir